TylerC-Anderson/cert_prep_0_pjpt/README.md

 # PJPT — Practical Jr. Pen Tester (Study Notes)

-Here are the notes I am using while I prepare for the PJPT, which I am scheduled to take the week of December 7, 2025.
+Here are the notes I am using while I prepared for the PJPT, which I completed the week of December 7, 2025.

-**Please Note**:
-1) These notes are a work in progress!
-There WILL be things missing which will be filled as I move through the course.
-There may even be some misconceptions that I will update.
-2) These notes are written and rendered in `Obsidian`, so the formatting on GitHub is weird due to markdown implementation differences.
+**Please Note**: These notes are written and rendered in `Obsidian`, so the formatting on GitHub is weird due to markdown implementation differences.
 That means: no pictures 😢.
-I'm looking to fix by maybe moving to a GitHub Pages in the future.

 I redacted (and continue to redact) all flags and bug bounty practice data.